An Empirical Study of Validating Synthetic Data for Text-Based Person Retrieval: Methodology

 \subsection{Text generation}

-We leverage the Multimodal Large Language Models (MLLMs)~\cite{chen2024internvl,hu2024minicpm,bai2023qwen} to generate the textual description of the synthetic person image, releasing the requirement for manual annotation that involves heavy labor.
+We leverage the Multimodal Large Language Models (MLLMs)~\cite{chen2024internvl,hu2024minicpm,bai2023qwen} to generate textual descriptions for synthetic person images, eliminating the need for labor-intensive manual annotation.
 Specifically, a user-specified instruction is inputted into the MLLMs to guide the generation of descriptions for the given images, with a key technical aspect being the design of effective instructions.
 Natively, we provide a constant instruction based on our experience, as follows:

 Nonetheless, the descriptions generated tend to exhibit a similar structure for each images because of the identical instruction applied to all.
 The TBPR model trained on such homogeneous descriptions may struggle to generalize effectively to real-world descriptions.
 For this, inspired by~\cite{tan2024harnessing}, we design a variable instruction as follows: